itsbeesfan/giftbox-project/README.md

 (_ohhh that was long_)

 ### _challenges and learning opportunities:_
--**i had to digest a LOT of content and "research"**. since this was my first godot game, there were a lot of things i didn't know how to do, so tutorials, godot guides, and forums were my best friends through this.
+- **i had to digest a LOT of content and "research"**. since this was my first godot game, there were a lot of things i didn't know how to do, so tutorials, godot guides, and forums were my best friends through this.
 - **art**. simply art. im not an artist, so drawing sprites and keeping a consistent color